Push feed and controlled feed: Hand feeding directly into the chamber

 Most controlled feed mechanisms should not be closed on a chamber already containing a cartridge (similar to how a push feed mechanism would operate).
-On short term this can result in difficulties with closing the bolt, and therefore also difficulties with extracting the unfired cartridge from the chamber.
-On long term, the extractor may be damaged or take significant wear if so is done, since the extractor claw on most controlled feed mechanisms has not been designed to slip over the rim of a chambered round.
+On the short term, this can result in difficulties with closing the bolt, and therefore also difficulties with extracting the unfired cartridge from the chamber.
+On the long term, the extractor may be significantly worn out or damaged, since the extractor claw on most controlled feed mechanisms has not been designed to slip over the rim of a chambered round.
 As a result, controlled feed mechanisms should always be fed with cartridges which first have been filled into the magazine.

 One notable exception to this principle is the line of rifles based on the Ruger M77.
 This includes the Ruger M77 Mark II and Ruger Hawkeye rifles.
 While possessing a claw extractor and operating on the controlled feed principle, the M77 rifles have a "Mauser-type" bolt which is also designed to be able to "jump" over a round already in the chamber.
 This means that it is possible to feed a round directly into the chamber, as is possible with push-feed designs.